Patrick-Cole/pygmi/pygmi/helpdocs/html/_sources/autoapi/pygmi/clust/fuzzy_clust/index.rst

 .. autoapi-nested-parse::

-   Fuzzy clustering is a set of clustering routines, making use of fuzzy logic.
+   Fuzzy clustering is a set of clustering routines.

+   This makes use of fuzzy logic.